Juan Francisco Amancio González y Escobar: Career

 The same happened every time the Governor made an official visit; he always arrived with his entire committee and made use of all the resources of the place, including horses and food.
 The priest could find the positive side of this “official visits”.

 On December 1788, he received some hope when was informed of the royal approval that congratulated his labor.
 The joy was short-lived, because the economic support was never present.

 The interaction with the natives was marked by intense suspicions and distrust that gradually was diminishing.

-In spite of the friendly treatment, with the passing years, the natives Tobas and Machicuis became bold and proceed to steal horses and cattle, attacking the population constantly.
+In spite of the friendly treatment, with the passing years, the native Tobas and Machicuis became bold and proceed to steal horses and cattle, attacking the population constantly.

-When the first states of white people settled near the fort, the natives Lenguas, Tobas, Machicuis, Pitilagas and Enimagas, attracted by the possibility of getting meat, stealing cows and horses, became even more usual.
+When the first states of white people settled near the fort, the native Lenguas, Tobas, Machicuis, Pitilagas and Enimagas, attracted by the possibility of getting meat, stealing cows and horses, became even more usual.

 Father Amamcio never ceased to try to accomplish better and friendly interactions with the natives, although without stopping to referring to them as liars, traitors and greedy.
 About him, Monsignor Agustín Blujaki, said that in spite the difficulties he had to endure, instead of being diminished his goodness, it only grew more every day.

 Cattle was sent to Melodía from the nearby states of Emboscada and from other farer regions, but the permanent lack of security, due to the inefficiency of the troops the government assigned to the place to defend it from the natives, compromised the future of the mission.

 “The constant stealing that is experienced here every day, every week, every month, and every moment.
 There is not a thing that remains save.
 Everything is stolen, the tools, the knives, the ribbons, the supplies.
 The only thing that has yet to be stolen is my inkpot” These were the terms in which he expressed his disillusion after he grew older and tired.

 The unruly natives settled small family groups around the place with the only purpose of maintaining watch over the cattle ranches and watering places, from which they could steal the animals easily.
 They seemed unstoppable in their eagerness to commit robbery.

 In between the regular administration tasks, Father Amancio received the annoying and constant pressure of the Governor to help the official commissions that were sent to explore the Chaco towards the Coast of Pilcomayo River, for which purpose he was required to give men, horses and cattle.

-The fights among some tribes and the inopportune alliance of the Governor with the natives Payaguá, to which he entrust the coast of Chaco, lead to slaughters that made unbearable the life in the village.
+The fights among some tribes and the inopportune alliance of the Governor with the natives Payaguá, to which he entrusts the coast of Chaco, lead to slaughters that made unbearable the life in the village.